-Banana Pudding Cupcakes: Tender banana cupcakes topped with fluffy buttercream and vanilla wafers.
-Your favorite Southern dessert in cupcake form!
+Tender banana cupcakes topped with fluffy buttercream and vanilla wafers.
+These banana pudding cupcakes taste like your favorite Southern dessert in cupcake form!

 More Uses For Ripe Bananas: